nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Existing values will be updated to the input values.
 > * When editing labels, the existing labels of the task will be removed i.e adding of labels is not cumulative.
 > * You can remove all the task's tags by typing `#` without specifying any tags after it.
+> * You can mark a task completed or incomplete by specifying 'completed' or 'incomplete' respective.
 > * Using 'clear dates' allows the user to remove the existing dates associated with the task.